Andrew Hernandez (footballer): International career

 Pishu first made international headlines in April 2015, when playing for Gibraltar's under-16 side in a UEFA Development Tournament against Macedonia.
 After scoring what they believed to be a late winner, Macedonia were caught celebrating inside their own half as Gibraltar restarted.
 Hernandez scored the controversial decisive goal into an empty net, winning the tournament on goal difference.

 After playing for Gibraltar at various age groups from under-17 to under-21 level (being the record caps holder for the under-17s and under-19s as of February 2019), Hernandez made his senior international debut for Gibraltar on 13 October 2018, starting in the 2018–19 UEFA Nations League D match against Armenia before coming off in the 85th minute for Ethan Britto.
 The match finished as a 1–0 away win for Gibraltar, their first ever competitive victory.
 At the November match against Macedonia on the road, he impressed the home crowd with his dribbling skills.

 Personal life

-Hernandez's older brother Anthony is also a footballer, playing with Lincoln Red Imps and the Gibraltar national team.
+Hernandez's older brother Anthony is also a footballer, playing with FCB Magpies and the Gibraltar national team.